-Smoker boxes are a fantastic way to turn your regular gas or propane grill into a temporary barbecue smoker.
+Getting a good smoker box is a fantastic way to turn your regular gas or propane grill into a fully fledged barbecue smoker.

-They’re used to house wood chips, and are stored over your grills burners.
-Smoker boxes have holes across their top surface, which allows smoke to escape and impart flavor on your food.
+They’re used to house wood chips, and are placed over your grills burners.
+Smoker boxes have holes across their top surface, which allow smoke to escape and impart flavor on your food.

 If you’ve read any of my other posts on smoking meat then you know just how much I love the BBQ form.

 Don’t get me wrong, I love my grilling, but there’s something special about smoking meat.